Opting Respondents Out of Emails

 Whether you’re sending your respondents survey invites, reminders, or thank you messages over email, they can choose to unsubscribe from further communications.
 Every survey distribution in Qualtrics requires an opt-out link, and comes with one by default.
 But if you have XM Directory, it’s important to understand what level your recipients have opted out of – mailing list, one directory, or all directories – so you can customize your program accordingly.

 On this page, we’ll link out to key resources on subscription behavior for survey distributions and how opt-out links work.
-We’ll also explain how to implement a fast, one-click unsubscribe button.
 This support page only covers subscription behavior for emails connected to standard survey projects.

 Qtip: Throughout this page, we’ll cover differences in behavior for XM Directory and XM Directory Lite.
 If you’re unsure which you have, check our FAQs below for a guide.